billfitzgerald/infosec-primer/testing_scenarios.md

 ## E3.1 Summary

-Email Transport Layer Security is referred to as 'TLS' or 'starttls'.
-As the name implies, email TLS protects the contents of traffic as it travels between endpoints on the internet by encrypting the content and by verifying the authenticity of the servers at the endpoints.
+Email transport layer security is referred to as "TLS" or "starttls."
+As the name implies, email TLS protects the contents of traffic as it travels between endpoints on the Internet by encrypting the content and by verifying the authenticity of the servers at the endpoints.

 For example, if an educational application sends a class update to a teacher's email account, TLS can be used to encrypt the email as it travels from the application's email server to the teacher's email server.
 This is analogous to the protection provided by https between a user's browser and an application's servers.

 One more detail of email TLS is that both ends of the connection must support it, and it is up to the server sending the mail to request that it be used for the transfer of information.
-(This is where 'starttls' comes from - it is the name of the request for TLS from the server sending the mail).
+(This is where "starttls" comes from -- it's the name of the request for TLS from the server sending the mail.)
 From the previous example, if the application wanted to send email to a teacher's email account using TLS, the application's mail server would initiate the connection with the teacher's mail server by asking for TLS with a starttls request.
-The teacher's mail server would reply whether TLS is supported, and if so the connection encryption would be set up.
+The teacher's mail server would reply as to whether TLS is supported, and, if so, the connection encryption would be set up.

 ## E3.2 Exploitability and Impact

-In understanding the potential impact of email TLS, we need to differentiate between communications between email servers, and the final step of delivering email: accessing data on an email server via an email client.
+In understanding the potential impact of email TLS, we need to differentiate between communications between email servers and the final step of delivering email: accessing data on an email server via an email client.
 Connections between email servers are on the inner (non-public) segments of the network, where few would have access to the network traffic.
-This makes lack of email TLS a much smaller threat than sending the same content from a mail server to a user's email client without encryption — for example if the user is using an airport wifi to read the message and the email provider does not encrypt the messages between its server and the user's client program.
+This makes lack of email TLS a much smaller threat than sending the same content from a mail server to a user's email client without encryption -- for example, if the user is using an airport Wi-Fi to read the message and the email provider does not encrypt the messages between its server and the user's client program.
 The impact of a successful exploit depends on the sensitivity of the information in the intercepted emails.

 ## E3.3 Setup and Tests

 ### E3.3.1 Email Header Inspection

-The definitive way to test whether an application's emails use TLS between mail servers is to directly examine the email headers of a mail sent from the application to one of its users, where the presence of TLS will be noted if it was used.
+The definitive way to test whether an application's emails use TLS between mail servers is to directly examine the email headers of an email sent from the application to one of its users, where the presence of TLS will be noted if it was used.

 For this test, the recipient email account's servers must be confirmed to accept TLS for incoming mail messages.
 If this is not known or needs to be verified, the "checktls.com" service can be used to test the recipient email address.

-Browsing to checktls.com brings up a form where the email can be entered (no mail will be sent to the recipient address, it's only used to contact the server).
-Enter the recipient email address as indicated below and click "Try It".
+Browsing to checktls.com brings up a form where the email can be entered (no mail will be sent to the recipient address; it's only used to contact the server).
+Enter the recipient email address as indicated below and click "Try It."

 <div align="center">
 <figure>
   <img alt="Using CheckTLS" src="images/image18.png" width="537.50" height="297.18" title="Using CheckTLS">
     <br>
-  <figcaption>Image Caption: Using CheckTLS.</figcaption>
+  <figcaption>Image Caption: Using CheckTLS</figcaption>
 </figure>
 </div>